| closer

 some people would try to remove some of the outward signs

+of difference with the prevailing culture.
 I could go on and on about this, and I

 probably will sometime soon, but for now suffice it to